Carl Bildt: Prime minister

+CARLIn the same year, Bildt established and chaired an IT Commission to introduce digital initiatives in Sweden while at the same time the government donated 1 billion SEK to create the Knowledge Foundation.

 In 1992, he had the reform of private schools under contract and the abolition of the school map adopted, reforms that favored the privatization of education.

 The government's effectiveness was sometimes hampered by in-fighting, most memorably over the construction of the Øresund Bridge, which led to the departure of the leader of the Centre Party Olof Johansson from the government, paving the way for the government to take the decision to approve the construction of the link.

-Bildt continued to serve as leader of the Moderate party - and thus of the opposition - until 1999, when he was succeeded as party leader by Bo Lundgren.
+Bildt continued to serve as leader of the Moderate party – and thus of the opposition – until 1999, when he was succeeded as party leader by Bo Lundgren.

 Balkan conflict

 After his term as prime minister, Bildt was active as a mediator in the Balkans conflict, serving as the European Union Special Envoy to Former Yugoslavia from June 1995, co-chairman of the Dayton Peace Conference that led to the Dayton Peace Accords in November 1995, and High Representative for Bosnia and Herzegovina from December 1995 to June 1997 immediately after the Bosnian War.
 From 1999 to 2001, he served as the United Nations Secretary General's Special Envoy for the Balkans.

 Kosovo unilaterally declared its independence from Serbia on 17 February 2008, without the approval of the UN Security Council, and Sweden recognised it on 4 March 2008.
 On 8 March 2008, Bildt became the first foreign minister to officially visit Kosovo after it declared its independence.